edubart/nelua-lang/docs/pages/overview.md

 #### static_error

-Used to throw compile time errors:
+Used to throw compile-time errors:

 ```nelua
 ##[[